AndresYague/Ba_star_classification/README.txt

 name must contain either "fruity" or "monash", which will indicate to the script what processed models data should be used.

-n_tries is the number of networks that will be tried before a best network will be chosen.
-By default n_tries = 1 and will only be used if a new network is being created (so not an existing model is passed).
+n_tries is the number of networks that will be trained for the ensemble.
+By default n_tries = 1 and will be used only if a new network is being trained.

-If an existing model is passed, it will just test it by using the available data.
+If an existing directory is passed, it will just test it by using the available data.

-Feel free to change any variable in the model.
-Perhaps one of the most fundamental is the "layers" variable, which indicates the number of hidden layers in the model as well as the number of units.
-The model itself is specified in the "create_model" function.
+Feel free to change any variable in the network.
+Perhaps one of the most fundamental is the "layers" variable, which indicates the number of hidden layers in the network as well as the number of units.
+The network itself is specified in the "create_model" function.

 Finally, to classify with the network just run:

-python3 check_data_with_nn.py <network_name> <MC_nn>
+python3 check_data_with_nn.py <network_name>

-where <MC_nn> is the number of runs to explore the uncertainty values for the classification.
-If MC_nn == 0, then errors are not applied.

 The output will be written to stdout.